veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 cp /boot/Image /mnt/efi/Image.2
 cp /boot/dtbs/broadcom/stingray/bcm958802a802x.dtb /mnt/efi/dt-blob.bin.2
 ```
+If `Image.2` exists, copy to `Image.3` instead and change the number in the bootloader option below.
 To boot into ALARM, interrupt the bootloader at the countdown, select the new kernel, dtb, and root partition, and start:
 ```
 select kernel 2